-"In the Glass" is a video series produced by the Heron Co Lab for the Menokin Foundation.
+"In the Glass" is a video series produced by Michael Beller for the Menokin Foundation

-Menokin is a 500 acre former Virginia home of signer of Declaration of Independence, Francis Lightfoot Lee, where many were enslaved for over 100 years.
-The Menokin Foundation's creative approach reimagines how individuals connect to history and promote provocative dialogue around our nation’s founding ideals and realities.
+Menokin is a 500-acre historic Virginia estate, once home to Francis Lightfoot Lee, a signer of the Declaration of Independence, where many were enslaved for over 100 years.
+The Menokin Foundation takes a creative approach to reconnect individuals with history and foster provocative dialogue around the complex realities of our nation’s founding ideals.

-"In the Glass" brings together individuals from different origins and backgrounds for thought-provoking conversations about their lived experiences and shared connections to Menokin's past, present, and future.
+"In the Glass" brings together individuals from diverse backgrounds for thoughtful conversations about their lived experiences and their shared connections to Menokin’s past, present, and future.

 Produced and directed by Michael Beller.
 Shot and edited by Jason Harris.
-Posted by permission of the Menokin Foundation.
+Posted with permission from the Menokin Foundation.

 Episode One: "The Remembrance Structure"

-Architect Reid Freeman and renowned genealogist Tom Duckenfield discuss the Remembrance Structure at Menokin, its significance, and their own connections to it.
+Architect Reid Freeman and renowned genealogist Tom Duckenfield discuss the Remembrance Structure at Menokin, exploring its significance and their personal connections to it.

-The Remembrance Structure serves as a platform for open conversations about the role that slavery played at Menokin, as well as its legacy in our communities today.
+The Remembrance Structure serves as a platform for open conversations about the role of slavery at Menokin and its lasting legacy in our communities today.

 Episode Two: "The Glass House"

-Nakita Reed, an architect who worked on Menokin’s Glass House Project and current Menokin Board President Bo Tayloe discuss the Glass House Project, sustainability in historic preservation, and Menokin’s place in the preservation community to bring light to the legacies of slavery and other cultural relevancy past, present and future.
+Nakita Reed, an architect involved in Menokin’s Glass House Project, and former Menokin Board President Bo Tayloe discuss the project’s focus on sustainability in historic preservation.
+They also explore Menokin’s role in the preservation community and its efforts to illuminate the legacies of slavery and other culturally relevant issues—past, present, and future.

 Episode Three: "Through the Lens"